finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Upsert executions

-Update or insert executions into the specified transaction portfolio.
-An execution will be updated  if it already exists and inserted if it does not.
+Create or update executions in the transaction portfolio.
+An execution will be updated  if it already exists and created if it does not.

 ### Example